 - You will need a certificate signed by a GP confirming that the condition is permanent and severely affects thinking and social functioning.
 The GP will need to complete the below certificate.

-Remember to upload the GP certificate as part of your application.
+Remember to upload the GP certificate and proof of your benefit entitlement as part of your application.